 Bruce Erroch was a solicitor from 1990 to 1997 and was called to the bar in 1998 and specialised in civil litigation.
 In 2009, he became an Advocate Depute and was Senior Advocate Depute from 2013 to 2017.
 Mr Erroch represented the Crown in numerous high-profile prosecutions and appeals.
 In 2016, he was appointed Legal Convener to the Mental Health Tribunal for Scotland and in 2017 Legal Chair of the Scottish Social Services Council.

 Mr Ian Bryce was admitted as a solicitor in 1993, and granted extended rights of audience in the High Court of Justiciary in 2005.
 He appears extensively in the High Court.
 He has conducted a number of complicated cases in the High Court, and brings extensive experience of the Criminal Justice system, together with an analytical approach to cases.
 He served on the Council of the Law Society of Scotland between 2006 and 2012, and was latterly elected to the Management Board of the Law Society of Scotland.
 He has also served on the Scottish Legal Aid Board’s Criminal Quality Assurance Committee, and has demonstrated a commitment to improving the quality of criminal legal representation, and an understanding of the importance to the public of an efficient and effective legal system.
-Mr Bryce was appointed to the Board in July 2014.
+Mr Bryce was appointed to the Board in July 2014, and reappointed in July 2021 until June 2026.
 He also sits as a legal member of the Mental Health Tribunal for Scotland.

 Simon Di Rollo QC was admitted to the Faculty of Advocates in 1987 and took silk in 2002.
 He has appeared in many important cases in both the Civil and Criminal courts including Supreme Court/House of Lords, High Court, Court of Session and Sheriff Court.
 He has extensive and wide-ranging experience in other courts and tribunals including the GMC and the Disciplinary Tribunal of the Institute of Chartered Accountants of Scotland.
 He lectured in civil procedure at the University of Edinburgh from 2000 until 2012 and was a member of the Sheriff Court Rules Council from 2002 until 2011.
 He was Crown Counsel (prosecutor in the High Court) from 1997 until 2000 and served regularly as an ad hoc advocate depute since then.
 Since 2012 most of his work has been in the field of high value reparation in the Court of Session for both pursuers and defenders.